muratmelih/rate-review-modal/README.md

 # For Tests

+Used jest for unit testing.
 I added some unit tests for components and service methods
 ![image](https://user-images.githubusercontent.com/8982629/180785404-a3c152d2-2bf4-41ef-b70e-e3920312f11f.png)